-Collectively, the co-publishers of this blog have presented more than 20 public seminars, webinars, and presentations since 2010 and have written more than three dozen articles on independent contractor compliance and misclassification.They have published more than 185 comprehensive blog posts on court cases, legislation, regulatory initiatives, and newsworthy matters involving independent contractor compliance and misclassification.
-Their legal blog is the only one in the country dedicated solely to this subject for employers in industries across the board, and offers readers “takeaways” to enhance their organization’s independent contractor compliance.
-The co-publishers have been quoted regularly every year since 2010 in national, regional, and local print and online media on the subject, including the The New York Times, The Wall Street Journal, The Washington Post, The Los Angeles Times, The Philadelphia Inquirer, Business Insider, Forbes, Fusion, Public Integrity, numerous Bloomberg, BNA, Thomson Reuters, and Law 360 publications, as well as other leading business and legal media sources on the subject of misclassification of independent contractors.
-The co-publishers’ articles and blog posts are regularly re-posted, re-published, and cited in scholarly articles, studies, and industry publications.
+The publisher has been quoted regularly every year since 2010 in national, regional, and local print and online media on the subject, including the The New York Times, The Washington Post, The Los Angeles Times, The Philadelphia Inquirer, Business Insider, Forbes, Fusion, Public Integrity, and numerous Bloomberg, BNA, Thomson Reuters, and Law 360 publications as well as other leading business and legal media sources on the subject of misclassification of independent contractors.
+The publisher’s articles and blog posts are regularly re-posted, re-published, and cited in scholarly articles, studies, and industry publications.
 The publisher was named the “Top Author” by JD Supra in the area of “Employer Liability” in 2017 and a “Top Author” in 2016 for “Class Actions” and “Employer Liability.”